ucr-rhic/ucr-rhic.github.io/how-tos/rcf_generic_login.md

 2. Run `ssh -tAX username@ssh.sdcc.bnl.gov rterm -i`

 ### No Machine Connect
+__EDIT(March 9, 2021): Steps *1* and *2* no longer apply with new NoMahine login method but kept here for arhival reasons.
-1. Load Private key into ssh-agent
+1. ~~Load Private key into ssh-agent~~
-2. Run `ssh -L <port>:nx.rcf.bnl.gov:22  username@ssh.sdcc.bnl.gov`
+2. ~~Run `ssh -L <port>:nx.rcf.bnl.gov:22  username@ssh.sdcc.bnl.gov`~~
-	- *port* should be an open port with a high value random number between 4096 and 65535 and is the port to use for port forwarding.
-It should match the saved port number in your No Machine connect file or for first time pick one and stay with it.
+	- ~~*port* should be an open port with a high value random number between 4096 and 65535 and is the port to use for port forwarding.
+It should match the saved port number in your No Machine connect file or for first time pick one and stay with it.~~
 3. Start No Machine
 4. If you have a previously saved connection click on that and done.
 If not follow these instructions to create a new connection
 	i.
 Select New Connection
+	~~ii.
+Select the 'SSH protocol' option~~
 	ii.
-Select the 'SSH protocol' option
+Select the 'NX protocol' option
+	~~iii.
+Enter Host - `localhost` and Port - *port* number used above.~~
 	iii.
-Enter Host - `localhost` and Port - *port* number used above. iv.
+Enter Host - *nx.sdcc.bnl.gov* and Port - *4000*
+	iv.
 Authenticate using the 'Password' option
 	v.
-HTTP Proxy - Do not use proxy option vi.
-Specify any general name for the connection and click on the Done button. vii.
-Connect and login with the RACF kerberos credentials.
-Click on the New desktop, select KDE virtual desktop and proceed.
+HTTP Proxy - Do not use proxy option
+	vi.
+Specify any general name for the connection and click on the Done button.
+	vii.
+Connect and login with the RACF kerberos credentials then enter your MFA code.
+Click on the New desktop, select KDE virtual desktop. viii.
+Click *Automatically select a node*

 ### Transfer Files using scp to and from RCF ([tutorial](transfer_files_rcf.md))
 __**IMPORTANT:Either make sure ssh-agent has key loaded or use option '-i' to give private key explicitly**__